2 min read

 He says: “We’re asking for specific examples of the problems consumers are running into and views on how things could be done better.
 This will help us to understand what needs to change to make a meaningful difference for New Zealand consumers”.

-Vodafone rolls out 5G roaming in four countries
+Vodafone rolls out 5G roaming in four new markets

 Vodafone says it has enabled 5G roaming in Australia, Taiwan, Latvia and Finland.
 The move comes at a time when local carriers have almost zero international roaming revenues.
 Tony Baird, wholesale and infrastructure director says Vodafone is taking action now to prepare for future demand.